See description of the hike below, after this information on current conditions in the area.

 Ladders seem to be ok now ...

-January, 2014 note: I have been told in several emails that the ladders are all in good condition.
+October, 2014 note: I have been told in several emails that the ladders are all in good condition.
 I have also had several emails informing me of car break-ins at the parking area.
-Perhaps someone needs to set a trap for whoever is doing it?
-I'm guessing the same people because they never get caught.
 If you go to the area and have information to share please Click this link to email me about the ladders.
 I thank you in advance for helping with this information!

 Please hike with caution